mapaaa/bachelors-thesis/README.md

-# bachelors-thesis
+# Aspecte computationale in producerea cuvintelor (Computational aspects of words reconstructions)
-Bachelors thesis project and paper
+Bachelor's thesis project and paper